Leave me alone!

 She says, “And the other?”
 It’s like a command.
 Oh … it is a command.
-Can you have warm, soft commands?
+Can you have warm and soft commands?

 “Mike … trouble.
 Artist who lives in a bedsit in Leith.
 Pushes me away.
-Scruffy … sometimes a bit smelly, but does take showers if I tell him to.
+Scruffy … sometimes a bit smelly but does take showers if I remind him.
 It’s the finding of clean clothes afterwards than can be…”

 I take a deep breath … I don’t like Mike’s room … linseed oil … old socks … paint … stand oils.
 “OK, he says he didn’t choose to be an artist any more than he chose to be a man … and didn’t choose to be a burned-out person either.
 Always short of cash…”